gw4-isambard/docs/index.rst

    Some user software compatibility issues are to be expected due to changed/updated libraries, recompilations may be required to continue running on MACS.

    XCI & A64FX remain available during this time.

+   Update: Work has continued into the week of 26th April, we aim to restore service as soon as possible.

 System Status
 -------------